Byte-Nova/Rimworld-Together/README.md

 Please check every one of the files that has been generated as all of them have important parameters for server functionality.

+For a quick and easy way to setup custom difficulty, please follow this guide: https://rimworld-together.fandom.com/wiki/Custom_difficulty

 ## Mod Management
 On first launch, the server will also generate the "MODS" folder, inside of it will be another 3 folders, where different mods will go depending on how you want to enforce them.
 - Forbidden mods will kick the connecting player if its running them.
 - Optional mods will allow a player to join even if it has them running or not.
 - Required mods will kick the connecting player if its missing them.

+To install mods, directly dump the mod folder (The one with the numbers in the title if grabing from Steam) inside whichever folder you choose.

 If you are downloading the mods from Steam, you can use this tool to rename the folders to their actual mod names to make the modlist process easier: https://github.com/Nova-Atomic/Library